petrashin/parse-from-discord-to-telegram/README.md

 - bot_token is your telegram bot token that you can get [here](https://t.me/BotFather)
 - chat_id is your channel id with -100 prefix [info](https://stackoverflow.com/a/56546442)

-Add created telegram bot to your channel
+Add created telegram bot to your channel.

-Run

 ```sh
 $ node app.js